Mwixy/pulse/README.md

 ## 📚 Complete Documentation

-Want to learn how to use Python's `math` library, or how to dynamically update images, or create repeating loops?
+Want to learn more about Pulse?

 Check out the full **[Pulse Programming Language: The Complete Guide](pulse_docs.md)** which details every single syntax rule, GUI element, and feature of the language!